 I-TECH began working in Ukraine in 2011 at the invitation of the U.S. Centers for Disease Control and Prevention (CDC) and the Ukrainian Ministry of Health.
 Today, I-TECH’s key partners in Ukraine include the Center for Public Health of the Ministry of Health of Ukraine (formerly Ukrainian Center for Socially Dangerous Disease Control of the Ministry of Health of Ukraine (UCDC), and the Ukrainian Family Medicine Training Center of the Bogomolets National Medical University (NMU).

-I-TECH Kenya’s GHSA funded programs aim to advance the Global Health Security Agenda through strengthening information systems and reporting.
+I-TECH Kenya’s Global Health Security (GHSA) funded programs aim to advance the Global Health Security Agenda through strengthening information systems and reporting.

 As a key member of the Kenya electronic medical record (EMR) system technical working group, I-TECH works to implement and standardize the EMR systems used in the management of national HIV and AIDS care and treatment data.
 Similar efforts have focused on ensuring that different electronic systems can communicate with one another (interoperability) and that health care workers, administrators, and staff are well trained to use and maintain them.